Ch-Kashif171/Kframe-mvc/README.md

     php kframe make:auth auth

-Note: above command will create controllers in controllers/Auth, also will create authenticate route in route file.
+Note: above command will create controllers in core/Templates/Controllers/Auth, also will create authenticate route in core/Templates/Routes, and views in core/Templates/Views/auth.
 Example:

    ```php